caloquinn/Callahan-OQuinn-Portfolio/README.md

 ## 👋 About Me

-Welcome to my cybersecurity portfolio!
-I'm a passionate cybersecurity student dedicated to learning offensive and defensive security techniques.
-Through this portfolio, I showcase my hands-on experience, research, and projects in the field of cybersecurity.
+Welcome to my  portfolio!
+I'm a passionate Cybersecurity student at NSCC with experience in IT support, incident analysis, and system security.
+Skilled in Linux, penetration testing, and programming in C, Java, and HTML.

-I'm constantly exploring new tools, techniques, and vulnerabilities to strengthen my skills and understanding of security best practices.
+Previously worked as an IT Assistant supporting Microsoft 365 environments, endpoint security, and user support in a professional setting.
+I’m interested in cybersecurity, vulnerability analysis, and secure system design.

+This GitHub showcases projects and labs related to cybersecurity, programming, and system security.

 ---